Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 * **Challenge Participant Team.** This Synapse Team will include the individual participants and teams that register to the challenge.

-* **Challenge Administrator Team** - This team is highly recommended to help assist in administrator access to challenge resources.
+* **Challenge Administrator Team.** The challenge organizers must be added to this list.
+This allows organizers to share files and edit the content of the wiki on the staging project, for example.

 * **Challenge Pre-registration Team** - This team is recommended for when the challenge is under development.
 It allows participants to join a mailing list to receive notification of challenge launch news.